 Although it’s normally a pediatric dentist who educates you and your children about oral health, there’s no reason why you as a parent shouldn’t teach them about their teeth to promote knowledge and a healthy oral routine.

+While it’s very important that you do your research and find a good quality dentist like the Bayside Family Dental in Cheltenham, it’s just as important to get your kids thinking about their teeth before they even go to the dentist.
 Educating your children will show them their teeth are something to be interested in and cared for, which means the next trip to your family dentist might be spared nervous tears.

 The Anatomy of the Mouth